DarKovPl/NBA-data-aggregator-application/README.md

 * SQLAlchemy 1.4.31

 ## Features
-* List the ready features here:
+* List of features:
 * Getting all teams and group them by division.
-Result is print on the screen.
+The result is printed on the screen.
 * Getting players with a specific name (first or surname) who is the tallest and another one who weights the most.
-Results are printing on the screen in the metric system.
+Results are printed on the screen in the metric system.
 * Getting statistics for a given season, and they are printed on the screen by default, but optionally they can be stored.

 ## Setup